 Certifications of True Copies

 Some states provide that notaries may execute certifications of true copies of documents.
-However, many public documents, such as a birth, death, marriage or divorce record, and police clearances must be certified by the custodian of record in that state.
+However, many public documents, such as a birth, death, marriage or divorce records, and police clearances must be certified by the custodian of record in that state.
 Individuals seeking such a service may choose to make a sworn statement declaring that a copy is an exact reproduction of an original document he or she possesses.
 However, this document does not meet the requirements set by the Government of Kuwait for the acceptance of vital records.
 The best source of information about the requirements of the individual U.S. states and other U.S. jurisdictions regarding certification of true copies of documents by notaries public is the state notary public administrator.

 U.S. embassies cannot perform marriage ceremonies.

 U.S. Consular Officers are NOT permitted to translate documents, certify to the correctness of translations, or authenticate translators’ signatures.
-A list of Translators is available here.
+A list of translators is available here.

-Other Notary Services
+Refusal of Notary Services

-Notarial services may be refused under the following conditions; it is prohibited by treaty or foreign Law; it is prohibited by U.S. law; the notarizing officer believes the document will be used for a purpose patently unlawful, improper or inimical to the best interests of the United States; the document is blank; the individual does not appear to be capable of understanding the nature or language of the instrument; the individual is unable to comprehend the significance of the act and/or is acting under duress; the document is incorrect; the individual has invalid, inadequate or insufficient proof of identification; the proof of a corporate title or position is lacking or inadequate; and/or the service is a medallion signature guarantee.
+Notarial services may be refused under the following conditions: it is prohibited by treaty or foreign law; it is prohibited by U.S. law; the notarizing officer believes the document will be used for a purpose patently unlawful, improper or inimical to the best interests of the United States; the document is blank; the individual does not appear to be capable of understanding the nature or language of the instrument; the individual is unable to comprehend the significance of the act and/or is acting under duress; the document is incorrect; the individual has invalid, inadequate or insufficient proof of identification; the proof of a corporate title or position is lacking or inadequate; and/or the service is a medallion signature guarantee.
 (Only financial institutions can provide a signature guarantee/medallion guarantee service.)